A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

 With the changes in place, I reinstalled the Input Bias board and remeasured the Cathode-to-ground voltages:

-And the grid-current meter was no longer pegging.
-Looks good to me!
+Looking good!
+And the grid-current meter was no longer pegging!

 But there was a final question to be answered...were the original tubes good or bad?

-I reinstalled them and did some low-power testing (I don't have 240VAC in my lab, so I temporarily used a 1000VA 120-to-240VAC step-up transformer to power the Titan, which meant I limited the amplifier's output power to 500W, max, and minimized the time the amplifier was keyed ON).
+By the way, I don't have 240VAC in my lab, so I temporarily used a 1000VA 120-to-240VAC step-up transformer to power the Titan.
+To minimize transformer heating, I limited the amplifier's output power to 500W, max, and minimized the time the amplifier was keyed ON.

 I don't have a Titan for comparison, but Google's AI tells me that the gain of a Titan should be 13 to 14 dB, so it appears to me that the original tubes are still good.
 Hurray!